Chronic Kidney Disease, Metabolic Acidosis and why acid/base balance is so important.

 Metabolic acidosis in chronic kidney disease is diagnosed with a routine blood test which is included as part of the kidney function panel or metabolic panel.
-The test is called “serum bicarbonate” or “total CO2”.
-The normal value of bicarbonate ranges between 23-29 meq/L. A serum bicarbonate of less than 22 meq/L in individuals with kidney disease is usually considered significant enough to require treatment with sodium bicarbonate.
+The test is called many things including serum bicarbonate, Total CO2,TCO2, CO2 or Carbon Dioxide.
+The optimal value of bicarbonate (or Total CO2) ranges between 23-29 meq/L. A serum bicarbonate of less than 22 meq/L in individuals with kidney disease is usually considered significant enough to require treatment with an acid buffering agent such as sodium bicarbonate.

 Click on any question to expand the answer